Jean-Daniel Lorieux

 Jean-Daniel Lorieux is a French fashion photographer.
 He was born in 1937 in Paris.

-At a time when models were starting to become stars, he directed them for the biggest fashion newspapers.
-The great fashion houses such as Cardin, Lanvin, Céline, Dior and Paco Rabanne then secured his services.
+At a time when models were starting to become stars, he directed them for the biggest fashion magazines.
+The great fashion houses, such as Cardin, Lanvin, Céline, Dior, and Paco Rabanne, secured his services.

-He knew how to impose his style, by idyllic photographs, always unexpected, mixing eroticism and happiness.
-The joyful sensuality emanating from his work is mixed with a provocative humor.
-His colorful photographs sublimate his exceptional models.
-Great models like Claudia Schiffer or Stéphanie Seymour, to actresses like Sharon Stones and singers like Frank Sinatra, all have passed her lens.
+He imposed his style through idyllic photographs that were always unexpected, mixing eroticism and happiness.
+The joyful sensuality emanating from his work is infused with provocative humor.
+His colorful photographs elevate his exceptional models, including greats like Claudia Schiffer, actresses like Sharon Stone, and singers like Frank Sinatra, all of whom have passed before his lens.

-Jean-Daniel Lorieux is recognized today for having made fashion photography evolve.
-Through his happy, positive and unexpected photographs, he has left his indelible mark.
-Read less
+Jean-Daniel Lorieux is recognized today for having evolved fashion photography.
+Through his happy, positive, and unexpected photographs, he has left an indelible mark.